 Deodorize Your Diaper Pail

-Mix 2-4 tablespoons of oxygen bleach with a few cups of hot water and use the mixture to wipe out the pail interior.
+Mix 2-4 tablespoons of oxygen bleach with a few cups of hot water and use the mixture to wipe out the pale interior.
 Rinse well, wipe down, and let the pail fully dry before adding diapers again.

 Clean that Mildew off the Lawn Furniture